BudBernhard/DeepSolarAnalysis/README.md

 #### -- Project Status: [Active]

 ## Project Intro/Objective
-The purpose of this project is to explore and better understand statistical modeling using the dataset created by the [Standford Deepsolar Project](http://web.stanford.edu/group/deepsolar/home.html)
+The purpose of this project is to explore and better understand statistical modeling using the dataset created by the [Standford Deepsolar Project](http://web.stanford.edu/group/deepsolar/home.html) (VAGUE)

 ### Methods Used
 * Data Engineering